-(WP Dashboard – WP Pages Menu)
+(WP Dashboard – Pages Menu – All Pages)

-The unique “ID” value is displayed in the status bar of your web browser.
-In the example below, the ID is 5575 …
+The unique “post ID” value is displayed in the status bar of your browser window.
+In the screenshot below, the post ID is 5575 …

 Write down the ID of the post or page.

-Site map plugins typically contain fields that let you specify the IDs of excluded items (e.g. categories, pages, etc.) …
+Site map plugins typically include fields that let you specify the IDs of items you want to exclude (e.g. categories, pages, etc.) …

-(Prevent posts and pages from displaying in your XML sitemap|sidebar)
+(Prevent posts or pages from displaying in the XML sitemap|sidebar)

-Plugins – Page IDs
+WordPress Plugins – Page IDs

 (Reveal IDs Plugin For WordPress)